yonahcodes/CS50x/week5_data_structures/lecture5.md

 ```
 <br><br>

-Now let's see how we would implement the same idea using dynamically allocated memory:
+**Now let's see how we would implement the same idea using dynamically allocated memory**:
 ```c
 // Implements  list of numbers with an array of dynamic size